Follow

 • Honesty: All questions should be answered without defensiveness, minimization or shifting the blame onto the other partner.

 • Set Clear Boundaries: Define what is acceptable behavior.
-This could include no contact with with specific people, shared calendars and designated times to talk about the betrayal so it doesn't consume all of your time together (see my article: Setting Boundaries in a Relationship).
+This could include no contact with specific people, shared calendars and designated times to talk about the betrayal so it doesn't consume all of your time together (see my article: Setting Boundaries in a Relationship).

 Coping With Implicit Betrayal